drfu/affinity/README.md

 ...later...
-A:flask db migrate -m "new fields in user model" B:flask db upgrade ( steps A and B to tell DB to update itself )
+A:flask db migrate -m "new fields in user model" B:flask db upgrade ( steps A and B to tell DB to update itself ) ...Debug mode: Stop the server and "export FLASK_DEBUG=1" ( 'set' for windows ) and restart - now in verbose debug mode

 # flask run
 source venv/bin/activate